 The collateral underlying asset-backed securities for which fair values are reported as Level 3 consists of leases.
 None of the collateral is subprime or Alt-A mortgages (loans for which the typical documentation was not provided).
-Of the change in the fair value of Level 3 assets, \$0 and \$(6,271) of net realized investment gains (losses) were included in net income in 2012 and 2011, respectively.
-Purchases of Level 3 investments in 2012 are comprised of private-placement fixed maturities managed by an unaffiliated third party.
+Of the change in the fair value of Level 3 assets, there were no amounts from realized investment gains (losses) included in net income in 2013 or 2012.
+Purchases of Level 3 investments in 2013 and 2012 are comprised of private-placement fixed maturities managed by an unaffiliated third party.

-Quantitative Information about Level 3 Fair Value Measurements As of December 31, 2012
+Quantitative Information about Level 3 Fair Value Measurements As of December 31, 2013